Esri/configurable-app-components/README.md

 ## Importing module into project

-`Components/[component_name]/[component_name]`
+Naming convention: `Components/[component_name]/[component_name]`

 ### Example:

 ```
 import Share = require("Components/Share/Share");

+import ShareItem = require("Components/Share/Share/ShareItem");
 ```

 ### Namespace

-After linking the typings file to your tsconfig, you can use the `__esriConfigApps` namespace for the types as seen in this example.
+After linking the typings file to your tsconfig.json, you can use the `__esriConfigApps` namespace for the types as seen in this example.

 ### Adding CSS

-Don't forget to link to corresponding CSS file.
+Don't forget to link to the corresponding CSS file.

 `./node_modules/@esri/configurable-app-components/[component_name]/[component_name]/css/[component_name].css`

 ```